-3.5.1 Nexus
+3.5.1 Nexus between Development and Demand

-The effective administration and management of the development contribution process is crucial to achieving the objectives of the Section 94 process.
+The effective administration and management of the development contribution process is crucial to achieving the objectives of the Section 7.11 process.
 To ensure that contribution funds are managed effectively and that services and facilities are provided within a reasonable time, Council has a number of staff that are directly involved in the contribution process.
-The administration and management costs to be recovered under this plan only partly cover the full costs of the process; however the Department of Planning recognises that these costs are a legitimate cost able to be recovered under Section 94.
+The administration and management costs to be recovered under this plan only partly cover the full costs of the process; however, the Department of Planning Industry and Environment recognises that these costs are a legitimate cost able to be recovered under Section 7.11.
 The administration costs will be included in all of Council's contributions plans.
-Based on the coverage of, and time taken to administer, this contributions plan, 2.5% of the total administration costs are included (as shown in Table 11).
+Based on the coverage of, and time taken to administer, this contributions plan, 2.5 percent of the total administration costs are included (as shown in Table 11).

-3.5.2 Apportionment
+3.5.2 Apportionment of Costs